mahesham22/caddy-dns-cf/README.md

-# caddy-dns-cf
+# caddy-dns-cf-gd
-Caddy with Clouldflare DNS - Dockerfile
+Caddy custom Dockerfile to build with Clouldflare and Godaddy Plugin DNS -